110kc3/reddit-video-gen/README.md

 TODO:

+FIX:
+Selenium - how to block popups (screenshot taking is not working every time)

+FIX:
+when video is not vertical - also handle proper screenshot scaling

+...

+Proper error handling

 there is an issue if the 2nd bucket fo background video is selected TODO

 verify if the background video file is in correct format